AcuPinchure/BigData_Homework/README.md

 ```
 ### Example Response
-The `access` is the JWT token that Authorization Header requires
+The `access` is the JWT token that Authorization Header requires.
 The `access` token will expire in 5 minutes, [refresh the token](#refresh-jwt-token) to extend authorization duration.
 ```JSON
 {